AttuneOps/Create-Red-Hat-Enterprise-Linux-RHEL-ISO-with-kickstart-built-on-macOS-or-Linux/parameters/kickstartedbootloaderisbios/README.md

-Set as '1' for true.
+Set as 'true' or 'false'.